Thomas Markle Reacts to Meghan Markle Giving Birth

 Thomas wished his new grandson well, adding to the newspaper, "God bless the child and I wish him health and happiness, and my congratulations to my lovely daughter Duchess Meghan and Prince Harry, and God save the Queen."

-While the father and daughter's relationship is famously a rocky one, it was said Markle's mother, Doria Ragland, is "overjoyed by the arrival of her first grandchild" and is with the couple at Frogmore Cottage.
+While the father and daughter's relationship is famously a rocky one, Buckingham Palace said Markle's mother, Doria Ragland, is "overjoyed by the arrival of her first grandchild" and is with the couple at Frogmore Cottage.

 Facundo Arrizabalaga/AP/REX/Shutterstock